ShadowySupercode/gitrepublic/GPRS-2.md

 - Kind `12001` comments SHOULD only be used as responses to existing events related to authenticating third-party objects.
 - Since kind `12001` is a replaceable event, clients SHOULD support content editing of kind `12001` comments.
 - An `a` tag MUST reference an event of kind `32000`, `32001`, `32023`, or `32084`.
-- An `a` tag MAY reference a kind `12001` event as a preceding comment in a thread.
+- An `e` tag MAY reference a kind `12001` event as a preceding comment in a thread, as defined in [NIP-10](https://github.com/nostr-protocol/nips/blob/master/10.md).

 ## Kind `32023`: Change Request